longturn/freeciv21/docs/Modding/Rulesets/actions.rst

   * actor must be aware that the target exists.
   * the actor unit must be on a tile next to the target.

+.. _modding-ruleset-actions-vs-unit:

-Actions Done By A Unit Against Another Unit
+Actions Done by a Unit Against Another Unit
 ===========================================

 .. _action-sabotage-unit: